ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d1 - c - ES6 modules and NPM intro.md

   Quick unit about NPM [30m.]
   - intro to npm
-  - creating an npm repo
+  - creating an npm project
   - installing a package (ex. cowsay)
   - package.json
   - explain scripts ? (it can also be done later)